mlflow/mlflow/docs/source/quickstart.rst

                 f.write("hello world!")
             log_artifacts("outputs")

+- For more details on autolog, including a list of what libraries are supported, see :ref:`quickstart_drilldown_autolog`.
+- For additional functions such as `log_text` and `log_image` and see :ref:`quickstart_drilldown_tracking_api`.

-How do I view my MLFlow runs and experiments?
+How do I view my MLflow runs and experiments?
 ---------------------------------------------

-Once you've run your code, you may view the results with MLFlow's tracking UI.
+Once you've run your code, you may view the results with MLflow's tracking UI.
 To start the UI, run:

 .. code-section::